European money funds step up Asian buying - Fitch

 "We would see a continued shift towards non-traditional issuers ... as funds look for new issuers of high quality that are able to offer more competitive yield."

-Overall, there was a shift of about 20 percent, or some 100 billion euros (79 billion pounds), in European money funds' regional allocations in 2010-2012, with money moving away from assets in peripheral euro zone countries, the United States and Britain, Fitch said in a report.
+Overall, there was a shift of about 20 percent, or some 100 billion euros, in European money funds' regional allocations in 2010-2012, with money moving away from assets in peripheral euro zone countries, the United States and Britain, Fitch said in a report. .

 Core euro zone issuers are still by far the largest investment area for the region's money funds, with 48.1 percent of portfolios on average, but other regions are growing.